 Money is the lifeblood of every business.
 Every condition in your business—good or bad—is reflected in how money flows through it.
 You can (and should) use financial reporting as a powerful management tool.
 Do you?
 In general, how would you rate the financial health of your company?

-Management is the main tool for developing both your people and your systems, and subsequently how you achieve results through well-run processes.
+Management is the main tool for developing both your people and your systems, and it's subsequently how you achieve results through well-run processes.
 How would you rate your management ability and the effectiveness of the other managers in your company?

 Customer Fulfillment is where your customers get what they want—and what you’ve promised them—from your business.
 It includes how your business produces and delivers the product and/or service you sell, and how your team provides customer service and support.
 How well does your company deliver your products/services so that you’re consistently meeting (and hopefully exceeding) their expectations?

 Lead Conversion makes customers of the people who’ve been attracted to your business.
-A strong Lead Conversion system—also called “Sales”—taps into the emotional needs of your prospective customers, and creates a consistent and loyal base.
+A strong Lead Conversion system—also called “Sales”—taps into the emotional needs of your prospective customers and creates a consistent and loyal base.
 How do you rate your team's ability to nurture and convert leads?

 Lead Generation is when you execute your marketing strategy to attract qualified leads.
 In other words, it’s how you get prospects to notice you.
 It’s any activity designed to attract your ideal customer, including the design, production and messaging elements of each activity.
 How strong is your company’s ability to generate the right number of quality leads?

-Now that you’ve assessed your Seven Essential Systems, you have an idea of where your business’ foundation needs support.
-Of course you can plan for the future without that foundation, but without systems, it’s nearly impossible to make that plan a reality.
+Now that you’ve assessed your Seven Essential Systems, you have an idea of where your business’s foundation needs support.
+Of course, you can plan for the future without that foundation, but without systems, it’s nearly impossible to make that plan a reality.
 If you want to understand what it takes to build a system, download our free Systems Guide, or reach out to speak with a coach.